South Carolina Sexual Abuse Attorneys Representing Students Assaulted at School

-At McGowan, Hood & Felder, LLC, our sexual abuse lawyers have been fighting for South Carolina victims for years.
+At McGowan, Hood, Felder & Phillips, LLC, our sexual abuse lawyers have been fighting for South Carolina victims for years.
 We strive to hold school officials, teachers, and staff accountable for their actions – and for their inaction – toward protecting your child.
 If you need assistance or have questions, please contact us and schedule a free, confidential consultation with a member of our team.

 Signs of sexual abuse in children and students

 Abusers use their position of authority and their position of trust in many subtle ways, often making children feel like “telling” on them would get themselves in trouble as well.
 Many students are too humiliated or frightened by the abuse to step forward, or develop complicated feelings that embarrass them.
 This is called grooming, and it is less about sexual gratification than it is about power.

 When teachers, coaches, maintenance staff, or any school official or employee abuses your child, your child may internalize their anger and hurt instead of speaking out or asking for help.
 Knowing the signs of sexual abuse and molestation may be crucial to helping your child.

 According to RAINN, warning signals of sexual abuse can include:

 - Physical signs.
 These include sexually transmitted diseases (STDs) and bleeding, bloody sheets, bruises to genital areas, and other physical signs.

 - Behavioral signs.
 Behaviors might include inappropriate sexual behavior, younger children bedwetting their sheets, fear of being alone with certain people, avoiding changing clothes or bathing, and changes in how they dress and groom themselves.